 Construction and Development Loans.
-Our construction and development loans were \$42.9 million at December 31, 2014, an increase of \$5.3 million from \$37.6 million at December 31, 2013, due primarily to growth from continued strength of this category in our markets, offset by the sale of \$6.8 million of these loans in connection with the sale of the Pewaukee, Wisconsin branch.
+Our construction and development loans were \$43.9 million at December 31, 2015, an increase of \$1.0 million from \$42.9 million at December 31, 2014, due primarily to limited growth of this category in our markets.

 Residential Real Estate Loans.
-Our one-to-four family residential loans were \$78.7 million at December 31, 2014, a decrease of \$12.6 million from \$91.3 million at December 31, 2013, due primarily to the sale of \$11.0 million of these loans in connection with the sale of the Pewaukee, Wisconsin branch.
+Our one-to-four family residential loans were \$78.2 million at December 31, 2015, a decrease of \$0.5 million from \$78.7 million at December 31, 2014, due primarily to payoffs that offset new loan activity for the period.
+As previously discussed, we made the decision to exit the residential mortgage production business in the fourth quarter of 2015.
+As a result, we expect our residential real estate loan balances to continue to decline as existing loans payoff.